yelouafi/avenir/README.md

 task.cancel();
 ```

-are not legitimate because we can not call the `resolve` capability with another Promise.
-And Promises/Futures returned by
+are not legitimate because we can not call the `resolve` capability with another Promise (In fact we can but the inner
-then adopt the state of the Promise/Future returned by the `then` callback.
+Promise is passed to chained callbacks as a normal value).

 avenir Tasks differ also in a few point from folktale Data.Task.
 See [comparisaon](comparison.md).